Markov chain entropy games and the geometry of their Nash equilibria: Main results

 where $\eta > 0$ is the constant stepsize of the algorithm while we recall that $\mathbf{g}$ is a subgradient of $h$ as in \eqref{eq:subgi}.
 In the second step, we project $\mathbf{v}^{(i)}$ onto the probability simplex $\mathcal{S}_n$ by computing

-This can be done by utilizing existing efficient projection algorithms (see e.g. \cite{Condat16}), and we do not further investigate these projection algorithms in this manuscript.
+This can be done by applying existing efficient projection algorithms (see e.g. \cite{Condat16}), and we do not further investigate these projection algorithms in this manuscript.
 We then repeat the above two steps for $i = 1,2,\ldots,t$.
 The output of the algorithm is the sequence $(\mathbf{w}^{(i)})_{i=1}^t$.
 Precisely, the algorithm is stated in Algorithm \ref{algo:subg}.

-Before we proceed to analyze the convergence of Algorithm \ref{algo:subg}, let us develop an intuition on why Algorithm \ref{algo:subg} possibly works.
+Before we proceed to analyze the convergence of Algorithm \ref{algo:subg}, we first build some intuition about why it might possibly work.
 Suppose that we are in the hypothetical setting where the optimal weights are all positive, that is, $w^f_i > 0$ for all $i \in \llbracket n \rrbracket$.
 Recall that by the complementary slackness condition in Theorem \ref{thm:mainpure}, in this setting the subgradient of $h$ at $\mathbf{w}^f$ is zero since

 As a result, once Algorithm \ref{algo:subg} reaches $\mathbf{w}^f$, it stays put and no longer moves again, which is a desirable behaviour as an optimal value has been reached.
 On the other hand, if at the current iteration the subgradient is $g_i > 0$ at some $i$, then the weights are updated along the subgradient direction followed by projection onto $\mathcal{S}_n$.